-An ERP system’s design is also an important factor.
-Most ERP systems are modular, meaning that individual business functions — such as accounting, marketing and ecommerce — plug into the platform as separate components, or modules, pertinent to the business.
+When undertaking an ERP software comparison, an ERP system’s design should play a key role during the decision process.
+Most ERP systems are modular, meaning that individual business functions — such as accounting, marketing and ecommerce — plug into the platform as separate components or modules which are relevant for the business.
 Some ERP providers bundle modules as a complete package for purchase; others offer modules individually, so that companies can add individual capabilities as needed.
-The appeal of either approach often depends on a company’s size, budget, future ERP needs and overall growth plans.
+The appeal of either approach when comparing ERP software depends on a company’s size, budget, future ERP needs and overall growth plans.

-On a more technical front, modules are either native or non-native to their ERP solutions.
-Native modules use the same codebase and database as the ERP, allowing for simple, seamless integration without the need for additional resources, such as middleware technology or external consultants.
-A natively integrated ERP system delivers a single view of companywide data for real-time analysis, which is especially attractive to customers that require a wide range of capabilities within a unified system.
+Focusing on the technical side, modules are either native or non-native to the ERP solutions.
+Native modules use the same codebase and database as the ERP, enabling a seamless and simple integration without the need for additional resources, such as middleware technology or external consultants.
+A natively integrated ERP system delivers a single view of companywide data for real-time analysis, making this option attractive to customers that need a wide range of capabilities within a unified system.

-Non-native modules, which are typically applications acquired by the ERP provider, use codebases and databases that differ from those in the rest of the ERP system.
-Some customers prefer the non-native ERP approach for its flexibility to integrate outside modules or third-party applications, considering it a best-of-breed strategy.
-However, ERP integrations require additional effort and cost, and separate databases can hinder real-time data access.
+Non-native modules and their application are usually acquired by the ERP provider, using different databases and codebases from the rest of the ERP system.
+The non-native ERP approach offers greater flexibility to integrate third-party applications or external modules, with customers considering it as a best-of-breed approach.
+This option, however, requires additional cost and effort, with separate databases often hindering real-time data access.

 Key Takeaways